XilinJia/Podcini/README.md

 ## License

 Podcini, same as its forked project AntennaPod, is licensed under the GNU General Public License (GPL-3.0).
 You can find the license text in the LICENSE file.

+## Copyright

+New files and modifications in the project is copyrighted in 2024 by Xilin Jia.

+Original files from the forked project maintains copyrights of the AntennaPod team.